-The DS 7’s petrol and diesel engines are reasonably perky and don’t drone loudly on the move, but many alternatives are sportier and will be cheaper to run
+The DS 7 Crossback’s petrol and diesel engines are reasonably perky and don’t drone loudly on the move, but many alternatives are sportier to drive and cheaper to run

 The six-speed manual comes exclusively on 130hp 1.5-litre diesel models, although this engine is best avoided unless you’re on a tight budget.
-Although it’s slightly more efficient than the more powerful 180hp diesel (DS claims it’ll return 68.9mpg), it’s slower and noisier when you accelerate hard.
+It’s slightly more efficient than the more powerful 180hp diesel (DS claims it’ll return 68.9mpg) but it’s slower and noisier when you accelerate hard.
 In real-world driving conditions, you can expect it to manage around 55mpg.

 The 2.0-litre 180hp version is the best bet if you do lots of long journeys.
-Not only is it noticeably more nippy than the 130hp version, it’s also more relaxing to drive, quieter at motorway speeds and fast enough to keep up with motorway traffic without feeling overworked.
-It’ll return around 43mpg in real-world conditions compared to DS’ claimed 57.6mpg.
+Not only is it noticeably nippier than the 130hp version, it’s also more relaxing to drive, quieter at motorway speeds and fast enough to keep up with motorway traffic without feeling overworked.
+It’ll return around 43mpg in normal driving conditions compared to DS’ claimed 57.6mpg.

-Unlike some SUVs, the DS 7 doesn’t try to feel like a sports car to drive.
+Unlike some SUVs, the DS 7 Crossback doesn’t try to feel like a sports car to drive.
 Instead, it focuses on being as comfortable as possible.
-You won’t hear too much unpleasant wind or tyre noise at motorway speeds and it irons out bumps around town better than most mid-size SUVs.
+You won’t hear too much unpleasant wind or tyre noise at motorway speeds and it irons out bumps around town nicely well.

 It’s especially relaxing to drive if you pick a Performance Line model or above.
 These come with a clever adaptive suspension system (called Active Scan) that uses hidden cameras to read the road ahead and adjust the suspension accordingly to help it best deal with potholes.

 Unfortunately, it’s not so easy to park.
-The thin rear windscreen makes it tricky to judge how close you are to parked cars and the low-definition reversing camera isn’t a patch on the slick 360-degree surround view system you can get in an X3.
-At least you get rear parking sensors as standard.
+The thin rear windscreen makes it tricky to judge how close you are to parked cars and the low-definition reversing camera isn’t a patch on the slick 360-degree surround-view system you can get in a BMW X3.
+At least you get rear parking sensors as standard, however.

-That means the DS 7 doesn’t have the fanciest on-board tech around, but at least you get plenty of high-tech safety kit as standard.
+So, the DS 7 Crossback doesn’t have the fanciest on-board tech around, but at least you get plenty of safety kit as standard.
 Even entry-level cars come with lane departure warning, traffic sign recognition and an automatic emergency braking system that’ll hit the brakes if it detects an obstacle ahead.
-In fact, it’s so safe that the DS 7 earned a maximum five-star safety rating in strict tests by Euro NCAP in 2017.
+In fact, it’s so safe that the DS 7 Crossback earned a maximum five-star safety rating in strict crash tests by Euro NCAP in 2017.